arwin4/who-is-going-to-win/README.md

 ### Getting fresh data

 All data is updated by pinging the route for that source.
-For instance, to update the Polymarket data, visit [localhost:5173/updatePolymarket](localhost:5173/updatePolymarket).
+For instance, to update the 538 data, visit [localhost:5173/update538](localhost:5173/update538).

 To enable scraping The Economist, add this to your .env file: